Peta Murgatroyd: Early life

 Murgatroyd was born in Auckland, New Zealand, but moved to Australia when she was 18 months old; as a result, she considers herself more of an Australian.
 She was raised in Perth, Western Australia, and started studying classical ballet at age 4.
 She trained for 12 years under former principal dancer of the Kirov Ballet, Madame Lubov Nikonorenko.
 An ankle injury at the age of 16 forced her to give up ballet.
 Murgatroyd then took up Latin dancing.

 Career

 Within months of beginning ballroom training, Murgatroyd became the W.A.
 Amateur Latin State Champion in 2002 and won the title again in 2003.
 She placed second in the Great World City Championships.
 Success at other competitions followed quickly; she was a semi-finalist in the Lion City Championships in Singapore and was a finalist in the Australian Open Championships.
 She placed third in the world at the Blackpool Dance Festival Youth Under 21 Latin competitions in 2005.

 In 2018, she starred alongside Robert Krantz in the heartwarming, faith-based movie Faith, Hope & Love.
 She played the owner of a dance studio who is paired with a widower of two girls, in an amateur dancing contest.

+Business ventures

+Peta is the founder of Peta Jane Beauty, a self-tanning brand launched in 2015.